albinso/Tale/README.md

 #### Battleground end (ID 511)
 Inserted at end of battlegrounds.
 Additional field: string equal to "won" or "lost" depending on outcome.

+#### Group change (ID 601)
+Inserted when group size changes.
+Basically any time a group member is added or removed.
+Additional fields: 1-4 names of group members.

+#### Group left (ID 603)
+Inserted when leaving party, even if this is by the party dissolving.